 Mr. Money Mustache – One of the first blogs I found when I started searching about financial independence.

 * The links for the books I have listed contain an affiliate link.
-This does not effect the price, but it does mean that this blog gets a percentage of the sale.
+This does not effect the price, but it does mean that this blog gets a very small percentage of the sale.
 These links or participation in any affiliate program does not influence my recommendations in any way.
-It is simply a way to offset the cost of maintaing this website.
+It is simply a way to offset the cost of maintaining this website.